Kaushal-1/ev_chatbot/README.md

 # EV_CHATBOT 🚗⚡

-A smart terminal-based chatbot for Electric Vehicle data (attached the data folder)!
-Built with Python and powered by Groq's lightning-fast LLM API.
+A smart terminal-based chatbot for Electric Vehicle industry analysis!
+Built with Python, powered by Groq's lightning-fast LLM API, and enhanced with RAG (Retrieval-Augmented Generation) using real company data from TVS, Bajaj Electric, and Hero MotoCorp.

 ## Project Structure 📁